alexandergknoll/ruby-tic-tac-toe/README.md

 ##Summary

-A visual tic-tac-toe game that works in the terminal.
+A visual tic-tac-toe game, coded in Ruby, that works in the terminal.

 ##Project Map